 Joint Project in the Regional Program of GIZ Civil Peace Service

 CRASPD is involved in the development of a joint project alongside four partner organizations of the GIZ Civil Peace Service Regional Program in DR Congo, Burundi and Rwanda.
 To develop this joint project, for one week in July, two of the CRASPD staff members participated in an online training on collaborative project design that was facilitated by Sinarinzi consulting, a consultancy company based in Germany.
-They are now working with two Congolese and one Burundian partner organizations who are members of the Thematic Working Group “Nonviolent Conflict Transformation and Community Dialogue” to develop a project proposal for joint activities—both online and in-person—that are expected to be carried out from September onward.
+They are now working with two Congolese and one Burundian partner organizations who are members of the Thematic Working Group “Nonviolent Conflict Transformation and Community Dialogue”.

 Teambuilding Day with Good Neighbors Rwanda in December 2019

 On December 20, 2019, a CRASPD team under the leadership of one of the Senior Lecturers of the Department of Peace and Conflict Studies and consisting of the Assistant Coordinator, the Peace Building Officer, the International Peace Advisor and the Intern, who are all AVP facilitators, facilitated a team building day with 60 staff members from Good Neighbors Rwanda in Kigali.
 According to prior consultations with the management of the organization, we focused on boosting the team spirit in and beyond departments and on developing communication skills, as well as tools and tips for setting priorities.

 From April 30 to May 4, 2019, participants of a peace study tour of the Japanese training and consultancy firm IC Net Limited.

 The group was composed of people from different age groups, walks of life and professional backgrounds.
 What brought them together was an interest to learn more about peace and reconciliation processes and to get to know Rwanda, its history and its present situation.